 As an example, relatively wealthy Saudi Arabia holds 17% of the world’s known petroleum resources.

 The country is the largest exporter in the world because petroleum is a capital-intensive resource that is easy to extract – which reduces labor costs.

 In other words, Saudi Arabia has an advantage over competing nations because it can export petroleum more efficiently and in greater quantities.

 Despite the model appearing plausible on paper, it frequently differs from actual patterns of dynamic international trade.

 The Heckscher-Ohlin model:

-- Assumes that production is equal – rather unrealistically, Heckscher and Ohlin suggest every nation has the same level of production technology.
-This ignores the major discrepancies in technological innovation and design between some countries.
+Rather unrealistically, Heckscher and Ohlin suggest every nation has the same level of production technology.

 - The Heckscher-Ohlin model is an economic theory suggesting countries only export what they can produce efficiently and in sufficient quantity.
 It was developed by Swedish economists Bertil Ohlin and Eli Filip Heckscher

 - The Heckscher-Ohlin model assumes international trade is mutually beneficial to both parties.
 It also assumes that the relative cost of production is the key driver of how much of a good is produced and consumed.